Sunnybrook School - Interview with School Leadership

 The classrooms are all bright, with lots of windows, and feel spacious.
 The library was renovated in 2013 and is a colourful, inviting space despite being in the basement, where there are only half-windows.
 The gym is small, but the students don’t appear to mind because they use so many off-campus facilities.
 “We can do some cool stuff in the gym, like play scooter-board basketball,” says one Grade 6 student.
 “And we do other things at different places, so we don’t miss out on anything.”

 As for the parents, they’re obviously aware of the limited facilities and size of SBS.
 But they consider it a small price to pay for the advantages of a close-knit community.
 “When I sent my son here, our friends and family kept saying, ‘Is there going to be enough space for him?’” says one parent of a Grade 5 student.
 “If there’s any kid that might not fit in a small school, it would be my kid.
 He’s larger than life, sporty and energetic.
 But we haven’t had an issue with that.
 They bus them out to bigger gyms and better facilities.”

-The director’s office reflects the whole place in its modesty, comfort and warmth.
-A wall of windows allows Davy to overlook the playground.
-The kitchen is in the basement, and the smell of the daily hot lunch wafts throughout the building.
-Davy’s brother is the cook, only the third person to occupy the role in the school’s history.
-There’s no cafeteria, so the children eat in their classrooms.
-As Davy says, “we make it work.”
+The principal’s office reflects the whole place in it’s modesty, comfort and warmth.
+A wall of windows allows Brunn to overlook the playground.
+The kitchen is in the basement and the smell of a daily hot lunch wafts through the building.
+There’s no cafeteria for the children eat in their classrooms as Davy says, “we make it work.”